 \item A succinct information about describing a set of equilibrium states is the image of a graph immersion $(f,\xi)$ into $\mbbR^{n+1}$, so that the definition of equilibrium state is given by item 3 of Interpretation\,\ref{interpretation-basic}.
 When thermodynamic conjugate variables are needed, its tangent bundle is considered.

 For later purpose of describing nonequilibrium states, a relaxation (or, an extension) of the image of the graph immersion is discussed here.
-Since the values of a free-energy and thermodynamic variables in a nonequilibrium state are not written $F(x)$ and $(x,y(x))$ in coordinates, the manifold $T(f\Omega)$ is relaxed to (or, extended to) \beq T\Omega\times\mbbR. \eeq A point of $T\Omega\times\mbbR$ can be written in coordinates as $(x,y,z)$, where $(x,y)$ is the coordinates of $T\Omega$ and $z$ that of $\mbbR$.
+Since the values of a free-energy and thermodynamic variables in a nonequilibrium state are not written as $F(x)$ and $(x,y(x))$ in coordinates, the manifold $T(f\Omega)$ is relaxed to (or, extended to) \beq T\Omega\times\mbbR. \eeq A point of $T\Omega\times\mbbR$ can be written in coordinates as $(x,y,z)$, where $(x,y)$ is the coordinates of $T\Omega$ and $z$ is the coordinate of $\mbbR$.
 Meanwhile the manifold $T\Omega\times\mbbR$ is redundant for the purpose of expressing equilibrium states.
-Since $T(f\Omega)$ and $T\Omega\times\mbbR$ include redundant components for describing equilibrium states, we have defined equilibrium states as a graph immersion $(f,\xi)$.
+Since $T(f\Omega)$ and $T\Omega\times\mbbR$ include redundant components for describing equilibrium states, we have defined equilibrium states as the image of a graph immersion $(f,\xi)$.

 \item The conormal map, \fr{conormal-map-graph-immersion} and \fr{conormal-map-conditions}, provides the fundamental relation of thermodynamics, \fr{thermodynamic-fundamental-relation} , \fr{thermodynamic-fundamental-relation-S}, and \fr{thermodynamic-fundamental-relation-A}.